bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Generated Content Pseudo-elements</h4>

-The :before and :after generated content pseudo-elements create new inline level pseudo-elements just inside the selected element.
+<p>The :before and :after generated content pseudo-elements create new
+inline level pseudo-elements just inside the selected element.
 Most commonly these pseudo-elements are used in conjunction with the content property to add insignificant information to a page, however that is not always the case.
-Additional uses of these psuedo-elements may be to add user interface components to the page without having to clutter the document with unsemantic elements.
+Additional uses of these psuedo-elements may be to add user interface components to the page without having to clutter the document with unsemantic elements.</p>

-The :before pseudo-element creates a pseudo-element before, or in front of, the selected element, while the :after pseudo-element creates a pseudo-element after, or behind, the selected element.
+<p>The :before pseudo-element creates a pseudo-element before, or in front
+of, the selected element, while the :after pseudo-element creates a pseudo-element after, or behind, the selected element.
 These pseudo-elements appear nested within the selected element, not outside of it.
 Below the :after pseudo-element is used to display the href attribute value of anchor links within parentheses after the actual links.
-The information here is helpful, but not ultimately necessary should a browser not support these pseudo-elements.
+The information here is helpful, but not ultimately necessary should a browser not support these pseudo-elements.</p>

 <h4>CSS</h4>